andreafioraldi/qasan/README.md

 > MIPS doesn't work!

-Only MIPS64 is supported ATM, there are issues with the compatibility of the address spaces between MIPS and x86.
+There are issues with the compatibility of the address spaces between MIPS and x86 ASan.

 ## Performance